-A variety of media projects are housed in the Kingsley & Kate Tufts Poetry Awards offices at Claremont Graduate University: In the Poetry Library, a video interview series with Kingsley & Kate Tufts poets; Poets at Work, a monthly podcast featuring conversation with poets and readers; and CGU Reads, an occasional audio project sharing CGU voices reading poems by Tufts Award-winning poets.
+A variety of media projects are housed in the Kingsley & Kate Tufts Poetry Awards offices at Claremont Graduate University: In the Poetry Library, a video interview series with Kingsley & Kate Tufts poets; Poets at Work, a monthly podcast featuring conversations with poets and readers; and CGU Reads, an occasional audio project sharing CGU voices reading poems by Tufts Award-winning poets.

 In the Poetry Library